My work pictured by AI – Kinkini Bhadra

 In the style of Pablo Picasso. ©With Midjourney – AI & NCCR Evolving Language.

 The first word that came to mind when seeing the AI-generated picture?
-Interaction.
+Superhero!

 Explore more illustrations!